pymupdf/PyMuPDF/docs/page.rst

       :arg point_like p2: the end point of the line.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black and line width 1.
-To change, or attach other information (like author, creation date, line properties, colors, line ends, etc.) use methods of :ref:`Annot`.
-The **rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 (= 3 * line width) to make room for any line end symbols.
-Use methods of :ref:`Annot` to make any changes.
+The **rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 * line width to make room for any line end symbols.

    .. method:: addRectAnnot(rect)